George Kittle Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- Kittle's stat line reveals 65 catches for 871 yards and six touchdowns.
-He puts up 58.1 yards per game, and has been targeted 85 times.
+- Kittle has caught 65 passes on 85 targets for 871 yards and six touchdowns, averaging 58.1 yards per game.

-- So far this season, 18.6% of the 458 passes thrown by his team have gone Kittle's way.

 - Kittle has seen the ball thrown his way eight times in the red zone this season, 14.3% of his team's 56 red zone pass attempts.